creagia/laravel-sign-pad/README.md

 ### Retrieving signatures

 You can retrieve your model signature using the Eloquent relation `$myModel->signature`.
-After that, you can use
+After that, you can use:
-- `getSignatureImagePath()` method in the relation to get the signature image.
+- `getSignatureImagePath()` returns the signature image path.
+- `getSignatureImageAbsolutePath()` returns the signature image absolute path.
-- `getSignedDocumentPath()` method in the relation to get the generated PDF document.
+- `getSignedDocumentPath()` returns the generated PDF document path.
+- `getSignedDocumentAbsolutePath()` returns the generated PDF document absolute path.

 ```php
 echo $myModel->signature->getSignatureImagePath();
 echo $myModel->signature->getSignedDocumentPath();